iselang/num/README.md

 ## Introduction

-Num is a powerful and lightweight web kit designed to complement like the ISE language.
+Num is a powerful and lightweight code kit designed to complement like the ISE language.
 It provides developers with essential tools and components for building efficient, scalable, and high-performance web applications.

+This is a CDN-Based Language.

 ## Features